frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/flat-intake/s23.webp" style="width:100%">
       <figcaption>23.
 Model the belt using the <code>Belt & Chain Gen</code> Featurescript.
-Use a mate connector offset from the plate's bearing hole as the reference plane and offet by 3/8".
+Use a mate connector offset from the plate's bearing hole as the reference plane and offset by 3/8".
 Select the layout sketch pulley PDs to use as the guides.</figcaption>
     </figure>
   </div>